 Things to Remember:

-- You will still need to upload the required documents.
-Therefore, have them handy before starting the application.
+- You will need to upload the required documents in order to submit the application.

 We do not give scholarships for Gap Years.

 If you have any questions, please contact Lisa Tabb

 If you are from the Houston area, please contact Melanie Musser